Why cross-docking is needed to support the shift to e-commerce

 1 minutes read

-To meet consumer demands for ultra-fast deliveries in “The Age of e-commerce”, as well as a number of challenges related to productivity, sustainability, visibility, capacity and collaboration, we need to work smarter when it comes to transportation and logistics.
+To meet consumer demands for ultra-fast deliveries in “The Age of e-commerce”, as well as a number of other challenges related to productivity, sustainability, visibility, capacity and collaboration, we need to work smarter when it comes to transportation and logistics.

 Cross-docking in logistics is a well-known practice that involves unloading goods from inbound delivery vehicles and directly loading them onto outbound trucks, trailers, or rail cars.